 6. Look For Signs

 As I have said throughout this article, you need to experiment with different aspects of spirituality.
-You will find people who are dedicated to a single way of life, through Wicca, or Astrology, or any of the other paths.
+You will find people dedicated to a single way of life through Wicca, or Astrology or any of the other paths.
 However, you do not need to start that way.
-You may fall into a specific group in the end, but the best way to start is to pick the parts of each that you feel drawn to at the time.
+You may fall into a specific group in the end, but the best way to start is to pick the parts you feel drawn to at the time.
 Try as much as you can and incorporate it into your own journey.

 As I said in the learn section, spirituality is not a lone venture.
-Never feel afraid to ask questions, find someone to join you.
+Never feel afraid to ask questions; find someone to join you.
 However, remember that you are all on your own journeys, so you need to accept that they may feel differently about some things.
-Go to circles, workshops, classes, retreats, etc. While you can complete all of the things on your own, you always get higher energy while you are around others who are in the same situation and mindset as you.
+Go to circles, workshops, classes, retreats, etc. While you can complete all of the things on your own, you always get higher energy around others in the same situation and mindset as you.

 Spirituality is as individual as you are.
 Do you remember the question I asked you at the beginning?
 I asked you to ask yourself what spirituality is.
-That was for an excellent reason; you need to figure out what your spirituality is, not anyone else’s.
-The two take-away points that I want to leave you with here are:
+That was for an excellent reason; you need to figure out your spirituality, not anyone else’s.
+The two takeaway points that I want to leave you with here are:

 - Experiment with different ideologies.
 Pick which parts of each path suit you and your beliefs.
 Make your own path.

 - Never be afraid to ask people.
-While some people think that spirituality is a useless practice, many of us whole-heartedly believe in it.
-So, the point is, ask like-minded people.
-Remember, you can always contact us to see our point of view, but in the end, always make your own mind up.
+While some people think that spirituality is useless, many of us wholeheartedly believe in it.
+So, the point is, to ask like-minded people.
+Remember, you can always contact us to see our point of view, but in the end, always make up your own mind.